-(c) Provide those Technicians who work away from the shooting set a daily craft allowance of seven dollars and fifty cents (\$7.50) and, for those Technicians for whom a 1st meal becomes due during their work day, a 1st meal allowance of seventeen dollars and fifty cents (\$17.50), as provided in Article 9.7(h).
+(c) Provide those Technicians who work away from the shooting set a daily craft allowance of seven dollars and fifty cents (\$7.50) and, for those Technicians for whom a 1st meal becomes due during their work day, a 1st meal allowance of twenty dollars (\$20.00), as provided in Article 9.7(h).

 The Producer shall use best efforts to supply meals within a reasonable walking distance from set.
 In the event Technicians are shuttled to the location of lunch or an area to get food, travel time shall be applicable and calculated in six (6) minute increments.